For photographers, the first few months of the year are typically very slow. This can be frustrating and, well, disheartening.

 If business is still a bit slow, take advantage of the extra time to review the last year of your business to set strategic goals for the year ahead.
 We’re often so caught up in the day-to-day frenzy of running a small business that strategizing slips off the radar.
 The slow season is an excellent time to analyze what you’ve done so far, what you should continue doing, and what you’d like to improve on for the future.

 If you didn’t plan for this slow season, consider how you can manage better next time around.
-Make sure to budget and save and plan strategies to book sessions in advance for your slowest months.
+Make sure to budget, save, and plan strategies to book sessions in advance for your slowest months.

 Before you know it, business will be booming once again.
 By using your slow season to strategize and set goals, you’ll be ready to handle all seasons successfully!